YahooArchive/mojito/docs/dev_guide/faq/index.rst

     key/value pairs that define the run-time environment under which a mojit runs.
 These key/value pairs are used as a cache key.
 Adding your own key/values to ``ac.context`` will cause the cache to bloat.
-As an alternative, you can pass data from parents mojits to their children using the `Composite addon <../../api/classes/Composite.common.html>`_ or the
+As an alternative, you can pass data from parent mojits to their children using the `Composite addon <../../api/classes/Composite.common.html>`_ or the
     `_dispatch <../../../api/classes/ActionContext.html#method__dispatch>`_ method.
 See
     `Composite Mojits <../topics/mojito_composite_mojits.html>`_ and